Welcome to the 2021 March Side Income Report.

 If you wish to support this site, but don’t have a need for any of FLA’s affiliate products, you could simply do your regular Amazon shopping through any of the links on this site that lead to Amazon.com.
 You won’t pay any extra and FLA will receive a small commission.
 Thanks so much if you do so!

-That’s a wrap for this income report and this year!
+That’s a wrap for this income report!
 I am looking forward to earning more money on the side in the future.
 Stay hustlin’, my friends!

 Total March Side Income: $443.70